camunda/camunda-docs-manual/content/update/minor/71-to-72/was.md

 ## 8. Associate Existing Applications with Shared Library

-The new shared `Camunda` library affects process applications as well because the Camunda BPM libraries which are available with 7.1 on the global classpath are gone.
+The new shared `Camunda` library affects process applications as well because the Camunda Platform libraries which are available with 7.1 on the global classpath are gone.
 In order to make the Camunda libraries available to applications, the `Camunda` shared library has to be associated with every process application.
 If this is not done, the applications fail due to missing resources.

 {{< note title="LDAP Entity Caching" class="info" >}}
 With 7.2, it is possible to enable entity caching for Hypertext Application Language (HAL) requests that the camunda web applications make.
 This can be especially useful when you use camunda in combination with LDAP.
 To activate caching, the camunda webapp artifact has to be modified and the pre-built application cannot be used as is.
 See the [REST Api Documentation]({{< ref "/reference/rest/overview/hal.md" >}}) for details.